opf/openproject/docs/faq/README.md

 ### Is there a limitation of participants for the trainings?

 No, you can join with as many people from your organization as you like.
-However, or most we recommend not more than 20-25 people so there's enough opportunity for everyone to ask questions.
+However, we recommend not more than 20-25 people so there's enough opportunity for everyone to ask questions.
 *This answer only refers to e.g. Getting Started training and custom trainings, not to the OpenProject certification!*

 ### Can trainings be conducted remotely, too (e.g. the Custom training)?